Group Toolbar Menu

 Transportation: Horses, tamed dinosaurs, hired sapient mounts, foot travel, carts & carriages, boats

-Travel by dino is pretty popular here, if you can manage to nab and tame yourself one.
+Travel by dino is pretty popular here, if you can manage to nab and tame yourself one, or buy one.
 It's seen as a bit of a status symbol.
 Horses are also sometimes seen, though they have a habit of getting eaten or bolting fairly frequently.
+Some animals have also been cybernetically enhanced, though even in Harbor this is exceedingly expensive.

 Harbor, thus its name, also has a functioning harbor, one free of the monsters that lurk beyond the walls in the colder waters.
 However, those with smaller boats are advised to be cautious, as there are still plenty of prehistoric beasties beneath the waves that would love to munch on an unsuspecting rowboat or kayak.